kchamp45/zoo-animal-tracker/README.md

 * User can check off the animals that have been fed that day, the number of feedings, and the time of feeding.
 * User can track where the animal came from (i.e. the animal's history);
-* User can the animal's illness, if any.
+* User can track the animal's medical records.

 ### License